 Undistributed Foreign Earnings: Prior to the enactment of the Tax Act, with few exceptions, U.S. federal income and foreign withholding taxes had not been provided on the excess of the amount for financial reporting over the tax basis of investments in the Company's foreign subsidiaries that were essentially permanent in duration.
 With the enactment of the Tax Act, all post-1986 previously unremitted earnings for which no U.S. deferred tax liability had been accrued have now been subject to U.S. tax.
-Notwithstanding the U.S. taxation of these amounts, the Company has determined that \$516.0 million of foreign earnings will continue to be reinvested indefinitely outside of the U.S. As a result, the Company has not provided any tax on these amounts because the the Tax Act, the Company has determined it will remit approximately \$240.0 million of foreign earnings in the foreseeable future, and as a result, has established a deferred income tax liability for the withholding tax that will be due upon distribution of these earnings.
-During fiscal year 2019, approximately \$80.0 million of foreign earnings were remitted, and the deferred income tax liability for the withholding tax was adjusted accordingly.
+Notwithstanding the U.S. taxation of these amounts, the Company has determined that \$547.9 million of foreign earnings will continue to be reinvested indefinitely outside of the U.S. As a result, the Company has not provided any tax on these amounts because the Company believes that it currently has the ability to keep those earnings indefinitely invested and the Company has specific plans for reinvestment of these undistributed foreign earnings.
+In connection with the enactment of the Tax Act, the Company determined it will remit approximately \$240.0 million of foreign earnings in the foreseeable future, and as a result, established a deferred income tax liability for the withholding tax that will be due upon distribution of these earnings.
+During fiscal years 2020 and 2019, approximately \$76.1 million and \$80.0 million, respectively, of foreign earnings were remitted, and the deferred income tax liability for the withholding tax was adjusted accordingly.